 - Preventing curly hair split ends & breakage

 - Strengthening & restoring your strands

-Transitioning to your natural hair is a beautiful adventure, and our Transition Mask is your trusty companion along the way.
+Transitioning to your natural hair is a beautiful adventure, & our Transition Mask is your trusty companion along the way.
 What makes it truly special?
 Well, it's like a tailor-made boost for your hair during this exciting phase.
 Packed with the goodness your transitioning locks crave, this mask is here to ease the process.
 It's not just about hydration (though it's got that covered), it's also about strength – because we know those strands need some extra love during this time.
-So, whether you're rocking curls, coils, or textures, our Transition Mask is the secret weapon to make your journey smoother and more empowering than ever.
+So, whether you're rocking curls, coils, or textures, our Transition Mask is the secret weapon to make your journey smoother & more empowering than ever.

 Key Differences Between Hair Masks & Conditioners for Natural Hair

 It’s time to do away with one of the greatest myths in the deep conditioner vs hair mask dispute.
 Many people use the terms interchangeably, & while they’re similar, there are some key differences between each hair treatment, including: